DanielStutzbach/blist/README.rst

 - sorteddict
 - btuple

+These additional data structures are only available in Python 2.6 or higher, as they make use of Abstract Base Classes.

 The sortedlist is a list that's always sorted.
 It's iterable and indexable like a Python list, but to modify a sortedlist the same methods you would use on a Python set (add, discard, or remove).